Daniel-Higgins/mlb-prop-bet-tracker/README.md

-THE MLB PROP BET TRACKER -is not live anymore
+THE MLB PROP BET TRACKER -temporarily decommissioned

 This web application keeps track of all prop bets made by users.